NIH-HPC/swarm/README.md

     └── swarm.batch
 ```

-swarm (running as the user) first creates a subdirectory within the user's directory with a completely random name beginning with 'tmp'.
+swarm (running as the user) first creates a subdirectory within the user's directory with a completely random name.
 The command scripts are named 'cmd.#', with # being the index of the job array.
 The batch script is simply named 'swarm.batch'.
 All of these are written into the temporary subdirectory.

 ### Details about the batch script